 Sinus Floor Elevation: A Retrospective Study of 59 Cases from the Oral Implantology Department of the Central Military Hospital-Algiers

-Elhadi Bouali
+• Elhadi Bouali Oral surgery Author

-Pr A. Adel
+• Pr A. Adel Author

 Abstract